openharmony/docs/en/application-dev/quick-start/har-package.md

 The **artifactType** field is forward compatible, and the original functionality is not affected.
 Yet, it is deprecated since API version 10, and you are advised to use the substitute as soon as possible.

 ## Precautions for HAR Development
-- The HAR does not support the declaration of **abilities** and **extensionAbilities** in its configuration file.
-- The HAR does not support the declaration of pages in its configuration file.
+- The HAR does not support UIAbilities, ExtensionAbilities, or pages.
 - The HAR does not support **worker** configuration under **buildOption** in the **build-profile.json5** file.
 - The HAR of the FA model and that of the stage model cannot be referenced by each other.
 - The HAR of the stage model cannot reference content in the **AppScope** folder.
 This is because the content in the **AppScope** folder is not packaged into the HAR during building.